Secrets to a Healthy Heart

 The truth about side effects — and how to get more out of these cholesterol-lowering medications

-While the best way to lower this “bad” cholesterol, which clogs arteries and is a significant cause of heart attack and stroke, is through diet and exercise, statins are the accepted second line of defense.
-And with good reason, says Nihar Desai, M.D., associate professor of medicine at Yale School of Medicine in New Haven, Connecticut.
+While the best way to lower LDL, which clogs arteries and is a significant cause of heart attack and stroke, is through diet and exercise, statins are the accepted second line of defense.
+And with good reason, says Nihar Desai, M.D., associate professor of medicine at the Yale School of Medicine in New Haven, Connecticut.
 “The data to support their use is overwhelming,” he says.
-“They're highly effective at reducing the risk of cardiac disease and cardiac events like a heart attack.”
+“They’re highly effective at reducing the risk of cardiac disease and cardiac events like a heart attack.”

-Yet only about 60 percent of people with coronary artery disease, stroke and peripheral artery disease are being prescribed the recommended statin therapy, according to a 2020 study in JAMA Network Open.
-And only slightly more than half (or 43 million) adults who could benefit from cholesterol medication are currently taking it, according to the Centers for Disease Control and Prevention (CDC).
+Yet only about 60 percent of people with coronary artery disease and peripheral artery disease, or who have had a stroke, are being prescribed the recommended statin therapy, according to a 2020 study in JAMA Network Open.
+And only slightly more than half (or 47 million) the adults who could benefit from cholesterol medication are currently taking it, according to the Centers for Disease Control and Prevention.

 CONCERN: Statins can have a lot of side effects, including muscle pain, digestive problems and liver damage.

-REALITY: Patients who take statins are often told by their doctors to watch and report back if they have muscle problems, which appear in about five percent of patients.
-But awareness of the potential for this symptom and other symptoms like digestive problems have its own affects, says Roger S. Blumenthal, M.D., professor of medicine at the Johns Hopkins University School of Medicine and director of the Johns Hopkins Ciccarone Center for the Prevention of Cardiovascular Disease in Baltimore, who explains that what may be at play is a kind of twist on the placebo effect, called the nocebo effect.
+REALITY: Patients who take statins are often told by their doctors to report back if they have muscle problems, which appear in about 5 percent of patients.
+But awareness of the potential for this symptom and others, like digestive problems, can have its own effect, says Roger S. Blumenthal, M.D., professor of medicine at the Johns Hopkins University School of Medicine and director of the Johns Hopkins Ciccarone Center for the Prevention of Cardiovascular Disease in Baltimore, who explains that what may be at play is a kind of twist on the placebo effect, called the nocebo effect.

-Donald Lloyd-Jones, M.D., president-elect of the American Heart Association and chair of the department of preventive medicine at Northwestern University Feinberg School of Medicine in Chicago, says that in general, atorvastatin (Lipitor) and rosuvastatin (Crestor) are among the best tolerated statins and also have the largest LDL-lowering effect and best safety profile.
+Donald Lloyd-Jones, M.D., chair of the Department of Preventive Medicine at Northwestern University Feinberg School of Medicine in Chicago, says that in general, atorvastatin (Lipitor) and rosuvastatin (Crestor) are among the best-tolerated statins and also have the greatest LDL-lowering effect and best safety profile.

 Liver issues are another reported side effect of statins.
 Lloyd-Jones says that this problem occurs in patients who already have fatty liver, a metabolic disorder that causes fat buildup in the liver.
 Rarely do patients get earlier, mild liver inflammation from statins, he says.